stevetasticsteve/Anki_bulk_importer/Readme.md

 # Anki bulk importer

-An Add-on for [Anki](https://apps.ankiweb.net/) that provides a user friendly front end for Anki's import function for creating multimedia cards easily in batches.
+An Add-on for [Anki](https://apps.ankiweb.net/) that provides a user-friendly front end for Anki's import function for creating multimedia cards easily in batches.
 Each card will have a text prompt and image on the front and audio with a text response on the back.

+This add-on was designed for language learners who need to created batches (20 a day is our goal) of cards that emphasise hearing spoken language over interacting with written language.
+Our team is busy learning a remote, unwritten language and thus we need to create all our own practice material.

 *Confirmed working in Anki Version 2.1.0beta36*